Mintbase/near-nft-standards/README.md

    that will allow our projects to interoperate
 2. Unite the NEAR-NFT ecosystem around a shared ethos of community building and interoperability

+This repo is in VERY early stages and is by all means a work in progress.
+Channels:
+- To make informal comments and discuss this repo: use the Telegram channel
+- To submit code updates to this repo: create a Pull request or Issue